Our History

 The High Altar

 The first titular painting was created by Giuseppe Bonnici.
-It depicted the Madonna standing and carrying the Child on her shoulder, with His Divine Heart visible on His chest.
+It depicted Our Lady standing and carrying the Child on her shoulder, with His Divine Heart visible on His chest.
 However, this painting was not very successful, as it began to lose its colour over time.
 In 1933, a new painting was commissioned from the Franciscan Sisters of Mary in Rome and was completed in 1936.

-This new artwork portrays the Madonna seated on a throne resting on clouds and surrounded by small flying angels.
+This new artwork portrays Our Lady seated on a throne resting on clouds and surrounded by small flying angels.
 On her lap sits the Child Jesus, who points to His Heart with His left hand while blessing with His right.
-Both the Madonna and the Child wear crowns on their heads.
-Below the throne is a depiction of Sliema as it appeared at the time, reflecting the town over which the Madonna is patroness.
+Both Our Lady and the Child wear crowns on their heads.
+Below the throne is a depiction of Sliema as it appeared at the time, reflecting the town over which Our Lady is patroness.

 The Dome